AnonymousDSS/TORA-DSS-2026/README.md

 [Daily Data Collection](https://github.com/AnonymousDSS/TORA-DSS-2026/blob/main/Data%20Collection%20-%20Daily%20Post%20Collection.ipynb)

 ### 🚨 Step 2: Data Repull (Moderation Decision Verification)
-To preserve ecological validity in content moderation decisions, you need to conduct a second round of data collection after a certain period of time to confirm the moderation status of the collected posts.
+To enhance ecological validity, a second round of data collection should be conducted after a suitable time interval to confirm the moderation status of previously collected posts.
+Three cases are considered during this verification process:

+- [deleted] in the title or body indicates author-initiated deletion.

+- [removed] in the title or body indicates moderator- or platform-initiated removal.

+- Unchanged title and body indicate that the post remained available on the platform and was therefore treated as legitimate.

 📥
 To begin the data repull from the posts that were collected in daily data collection, please refer to the code provided here: